Below are some FAQs we think may help you

 - If we feel that additional training is required, this is negotiated with you.

-- Once you have undertaken all required training, or if additional training is not required, we will provide you with the SBC assessments for each unit of competence.
+- Once you have undertaken all required training, or if additional training is not required, we will provide you with the Sterling assessments for each unit of competence.

 At our college, recognition is most often demonstrated through: